• Free Tours

 Gorka with a group on the Gothic Quarter Free Walking Tour by Runner Bean Tours

 OUR LOCAL TIP: Try to join the tours at the beginning of your visit.
-Firstly, it will help you understand Barcelona a lot better and this will be quite helpful for the rest of your stay.
-And secondly, the guides can give you plenty of recommendations on attractions to visit, places to eat, etc that you can use during your stay.
+Firstly, it will help you understand Barcelona a lot better, and this will be quite helpful for the rest of your stay.
+And secondly, the guides can give you plenty of recommendations on attractions to visit, places to eat, etc, that you can use during your stay.

 • Runner Bean Tours Barcelona - BOOK NOW